-The Richard Rawlinson Center for Anglo-Saxon Studies and Manuscript Research at Western Michigan University announces the third Paul E. Szarmach Prize, to be awarded in May 2020.
+The Richard Rawlinson Center at Western Michigan University announces the third Paul E. Szarmach Prize, to be awarded in May 2020.
 It consists of an award of $500 to the author of a first article on a topic in the culture and history of early medieval England published in a peer-reviewed scholarly journal that is judged by the selection committee to be of outstanding quality.

 The Prize, instituted by the International Advisory Board of the center in 2017, honors Szarmach for his role in the early development of the center, both as Director of WMU’s Medieval Institute and on the center’s board.